 Early prostate cancer causes no symptoms.
 Prostate cancer may arise many years before symptoms appear or a doctor can feel it during a basic screening test, known as a digital rectal exam.

 Noticeable symptoms that may indicate prostate cancer include difficulty urinating or ejaculating, or pain or bleeding with ejaculation.
-If you are experiencing these symptoms, you should speak with your doctor, who may recommend certain tests.
+In most cases, these symptoms are caused by benign conditions, but if you are experiencing them, you should speak with your doctor, who may recommend certain tests.

-At NYU Langone’s Smilow Comprehensive Prostate Cancer Center, your doctor first performs a physical exam, which includes a digital rectal examination, and gathers a detailed medical history.
+At NYU Langone’s Smilow Comprehensive Prostate Cancer Center, part of Perlmutter Cancer Center, your doctor first performs a physical exam, which includes a digital rectal examination, and gathers a detailed medical history.

 Your doctor may then perform the following tests to check for the presence of prostate cancer and to assess whether the cancer is growing slowly or may require more immediate treatment.

-If your doctor feels something clearly irregular in your prostate during the digital rectal exam, or if you have more than one PSA test result that indicates elevated levels of the protein in the blood, your doctor may recommend an MRI of the prostate.
-MRI uses magnets and computers to create two- and three- dimensional images of the body.
+If your doctor feels a prostate irregularity during the digital rectal exam, or if more than one PSA test result indicates elevated levels of the protein in the blood, your doctor may recommend an MRI scan of the prostate.
+MRI uses magnets and computers to create two- and three-dimensional images of the body.
 This allows your doctor to view the prostate in detail and to check for areas that appear suspicious for cancer.

 In the past decade, NYU Langone doctors have been recognized internationally for developing and improving techniques for MRI scanning of the prostate.
 Our radiologists use the latest technology to interpret images for this advanced method of MRI testing.
 If you have had an MRI scan of the prostate elsewhere, our doctors can reassess it.
 If they believe it’s necessary, they may order a second scan to better evaluate the likelihood that you have prostate cancer.